-• Avaya Proactive Contact and other auto-dialers as described in Proactive Contact (PCS/PDS Dialer) on page 134) onwards.
+- Avaya Proactive Contact and other auto-dialers as described in Proactive Contact (PCS/PDS Dialer) on page 149 onwards. - WebXAPI commands as detailed in Appendix G: External APIs on page 416 onwards.

 End-User tools

 To access the recordings held in the system, users have a variety of options.